cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 * [Meta-circular evaluator](https://github.com/erooijak/clojure-experiments/blob/master/meta-circular-experiments/mc-evaluator.clj)
 * [Dynamic evaluator](https://github.com/erooijak/clojure-experiments/blob/master/meta-circular-experiments/mc-evaluator-dynamic.clj)

-Rich Hickey (creator of Clojure) himself says doing SICP in Clojure would not really help.
+Rich Hickey (creator of Clojure) himself says doing SICP in Clojure does not really help to learn Clojure itself:

 >I think the Lisps prior to Clojure lead you towards a good path with functional programming and lists, only to leave you high and dry when